Main Street Hub’s mission is to help great local businesses connect with their customers and find new ones online.

 No problem!
 We’ll build them for you.

 Definitely.
-Nearly a billion people use Facebook.
+Over a billion people use Facebook.
 Eighty-four percent of consumers consult customer reviews online.
 The future of your business depends on you being where the customer are.

 Facebook is the largest website on the internet.
 Its mission is to give people the power to share and make the world more open and connected.
-It has over 750 million users.
+It has over a billion users.
 If it were a country, it would be the third largest on Earth.

 On top of all that, Facebook occupies more Americans’ time than any other website.
 And studies have shown that people who find you from Facebook are more likely to come back than people who find you from advertising.
 Because Facebook is not about ads—it’s about relationships—it’s more credible in the eyes of your customers.